What is Neurodiversity?

 Understanding Spiky Profiles

-“Spiky profiles” are a great way to explain the differences of ability that are associated with neurodivergence, as the graphic demonstrates below.
-Neurotypical cognitive profiles are expected to form a bumpy line across the categories whereas a neurominority profile has large peaks and troughs.
-Read more about neurodiversity in Chapter 2 of this British Psychological Society report, written by our CEO, Professor Nancy Doyle which also includes more detail about some of the different conditions we include under the neurominority umbrella.
+Neurominority profiles have large peaks and troughs.
+Read more about neurodiversity in Chapter 2 of this British Psychological Society report, written by our Founder and Chief Science Officers, Dr. Nancy Doyle.
+The report also includes more detail about some of the different conditions we include under the neurominority umbrella.

 Across all neurotypes the majority of our clients seek help for the following